Default Distances Based on the CEV-KMV Model: Methodology

 where $F=e^{rT}S_0$ is the future price and $f=\frac{1}{2}(F+K)$.

-Obviously, if we assume the asset value dynamics $dV_A$ is given by CEV process, the $\sigma_A$ computed by combining (\ref{Equation.3}) and (\ref{Equation.5}) is nothing but the equivalent volatility.
-Go on considering every company has a common $\beta$ and a unique $\delta$, it is easy for us to estimate these parameters by methods like calibration.
-Since equivalent volatility method overcome the “model risk”, we guess if we use this method instead of the fixed effects model as an estimation procedure, the performance of the CEV-KMV model will be better.
+Obviously, if we assume the asset value dynamics $dV_A$ is given by the CEV process, then $\sigma_A$ computed by equation (\ref{eqn:KMVEQN}) is nothing but the equivalent volatility.
+So it is easy for us to estimate these parameters by methods like calibration, then the default probability can be computed by solving equation (\ref{eqn:CEVPDE}).